davepinch/pinchy.cc/content/streams/i-aimed-to-give-it-special-meaning/bouncing-ball-first-prompt.md

 ---
 title: "Bouncing Ball First Prompt"
+TODO: "Integrate the Bouncing Ball into the home page"
 type: prompt
 prompt: >-
   When I click the page, a ball appears and drops to the bottom of the window.
 It bounces around the window.
 When I scroll the page, content scrolls normally but the ball stays in the window, bouncing around.